Surya-KF/SkyQuery-Agentic-DataBase-Reader/README.md

 2. The app extracts the flight number or destination using NLP
 3. It queries the MongoDB database for relevant flight information
 4. Results are formatted and presented to the user with appropriate visualization
+5. The system remembers entities (flight numbers, destinations) for context in follow-up questions

 ### Admin Workflow